Star Trek: Starfleet Academy: Main

-A human orphan who is disillusioned with Starfleet and has been on the run for most of his life.
+A human who is disillusioned with Starfleet and has been on the run alone for most of his life.
 He joins the academy as part of a journey to find his mother.
 Rosta said Caleb is an outsider who is introduced to Starfleet's values at the academy, allowing the audience to learn about Starfleet through his eyes.
 Co-showrunner Alex Kurtzman said Caleb's relationship with Ake was a key part of the series.